pnwlady/hapi_app/README.md

 mongod --dbpath=./data
 ```

-  This starts the mongod deamon and will run in the background.
+  <em>This starts the mongod deamon and will run in the background.</em>